OptimisticTrousers/blog-api/README.md

 - Using TypeScript with Express
 - Making RESTful APIs
-- Using JWT tokens to authenticate myself
+- Using Passport.js with the Local Strategy using sessions and cookies to authenticate myself

 ## Features